18F/18f.gsa.gov/_posts/2022-09-12-creating-a-culture-of-innovation.md

 - culture change
 - lessons learned
 - user-centered design
-image:
+image: /assets/blog/inno-labs/portfolio-scope.png
+image_alt: |
+  A rectangular graphic in landscape orientation with a white background.
+On the left is a cluster of nine small and medium-sized circles in shades of blue, gray, and black.
+The cluster is above a line of text that says, Overly-broad portfolio.
+On the right is a cluster with a large dark blue circle and three smaller ones to its right; medium blue, black, and gray.
+The text below them reads, More narrow scope with a specialized focus.
+Between the two lines of text, a thin, dark arrow points to the right, indicating that one should aim for a more narrow, focused scope for better success.
 excerpt: |
   When we talk about "innovation" in government tech, what do we mean?
-  Through our work with the Library of Congress’ digital innovation lab, LC Labs, 18F surveyed various digital innovation groups in cultural heritage institutions and federal agencies on this very question.
+18F surveyed multiple digital innovation groups in cultural heritage institutions and federal agencies on this very question.
   As an innovation group ourselves, the results both challenged us and strengthened our confidence in the importance of trying new approaches in the government space.
 ---

 When we talk about "innovation" in government tech, what do we mean?

-Through our work with the Library of Congress’ digital innovation lab, [LC Labs](https://labs.loc.gov/), 18F surveyed various digital innovation groups in cultural heritage institutions and federal agencies on this very question.
+18F worked with the Library of Congress's digital innovation lab, [LC Labs](https://labs.loc.gov/), to help them understand the impact innovation can have at the Library.
+During this engagement, 18F surveyed multiple digital innovation groups in cultural heritage institutions and federal agencies on this very question.

 As an innovation group ourselves, the results both challenged us and strengthened our confidence in the importance of trying new approaches in the government space.
 Through our research, we identified: